Water Not Coming Out of Shower Head Properly (Causes and Fixes)

 Many shower heads have multiple settings that can be adjusted to get the spray pattern you want.
 If you share a bathroom, it could be that someone changed the shower head setting and left it.

 To fix the problem, find and adjust the shower head spray setting.
-Every shower head is designed differently, but there should be a visible knob right on the side of your shower head.
+Every shower head is designed differently, but there should be a visible knob right on the side of your shower head or you’ll turn the ring around the bottom of your shower head.

 Home Water Pressure

-If the water is spraying down hard in not only your shower but elsewhere in the home, this could be your home water pressure.
+If the water is spraying down hard in not only your shower but in sink faucets elsewhere in your home, this could be a problem with your entire home’s water pressure.

 As a reference, the water pressure in your home should not be above 80 psi (pounds per square inch).
-Having too high of water pressure could damage your pipes.
+Having too high of water pressure could damage your water lines.

 Related Questions